Montreal · Laval · Longueuil · Quebec · Ottawa · Confidential & Compassionate · All Levels

 Common types of damage caused by hoarding include weakened or sagging floors, water damage from leaks or excessive moisture, and damage to walls or ceilings from excessive weight or pressure.
 Depending on the issues that must be addressed, strategies for repairing and restoring the home may include hiring professionals such as contractors, plumbers, or electricians.
 It is essential to work with trusted professionals who have experience in dealing with hoarding-related damage.

-Managing Emotions: Coping with the Stress of Hoarding Cleaning
+Managing Emotions: Coping with the Stress of Hoarding Cleaning Services

 The hoarding cleaning process can be emotionally challenging for the hoarder and their family members.
 Recognizing and addressing these emotions is essential to cope with the stress and maintain progress.